cashubtc/nuts/XX.md

 # Deterministic outputs: secrets, nonces, and blinding factors

-_TODO: this is kinda redundant.
-I should move the earlier stuff down here now_
+When Alice is creating the funding token, and when either party is creating the outputs to be signed in the swap, they must create them using the algorithm descibed in 'Deterministic selection of amounts' described above.
+In doing so, they will have the _amount_ and _index_ for each output.
+Everything about these outputs is deterministic, including the `Secret.nonce`, and also the _blinding factor_.

-The deterministic outputs are created in one of three `output_context` values:
+The deterministic outputs are created in one of three `context` values:
- - `output_context = "funding"` for creating the funding token, where each secret is 2-of-2 P2PK with blinded pubkeys
+ - `context = "funding"` for creating the funding token, where each secret is 2-of-2 P2PK with blinded pubkeys
- - `output_context = "receiver"` for creating the commitment outputs for Charlie, which are P2PK-locked to his per-proof blinded pubkey
+ - `context = "receiver"` for creating the commitment outputs for Charlie, which are P2PK-locked to his per-proof blinded pubkey
- - `output_context = "sender"` for creating the commitment outputs for Alice, which are P2PK-locked to her per-proof blinded pubkey
+ - `context = "sender"` for creating the commitment outputs for Alice, which are P2PK-locked to her per-proof blinded pubkey

 The deterministic process is a function of five things:

- - the `channel_id`
+ - the `channel_id`, the hex representation of the channel_id.
- - the `output_context`
+ - the `context` as a string
- - the `amount`
+ - the `amount` in decimal representation, e.g. "32" for 32 satoshis
- - the `index`
+ - the `index` in decimal representation.
+(As this is rarely be greater than, an probably never greater than 255, then maybe this should just be represented as one byte?)
  - the `shared_secret` mentioned earlier.
 Using this ensures that the mint cannot compute the outputs even if they know the channel_id.

 As these are all deterministic and based on information known to both parties,